 The Director of Field Education must assess and approve all "block" placement options prior to consideration of a particular agency/region.
 A student must be in good standing, and not involved in a process of review.
 Due to the greater demands placed on students in an immersion placement, recommendation forms are required, and excellence should be exemplified in all areas of a student's program, i.e. attendance, field performance.
-The additional standard of proof is required because the student will be further beyond the School's resources in case the need for additional support arises.
-(See Appendix K for Recommendation Forms.)

-Please note that students should not approach agencies directly to request "block" placements.
+Please note that seated students should not approach agencies directly to request "block" placements.